All I Have to Do Is Dream: Cover versions

-Donny Osmond's cover version appeared on his 1972 album Portrait of Donny.

 The Nitty Gritty Dirt Band's version, from their 1975 album Symphonion Dream, reached No. 66 on the Billboard Hot 100, No. 30 on Billboard's Easy Listening chart, and No. 79 on Billboard's Hot Country Singles chart.
+In Canada it reached No. 81.

 Andy Gibb and Victoria Principal peaked at no. 51 on the Billboard Hot 100 in 1981 with their remake.
+In Canada their version reached No. 8 on the AC chart and No. 29 on the pop chart.

 R.E.M. contributed their rendition titled "Dream (All I Have to Do)" to the Athens, GA: Inside/Out soundtrack in 1987.

-British singer Cliff Richard, singing with Phil Everly, recorded a version of the song that peaked at No. 14 on the UK Singles Chart in 1994.
+British singer Cliff Richard, singing with Phil Everly, recorded a version of the song that peaked at No. 14 on the UK singles chart in 1994.

-The Dandy Warhols recorded a cover version for the covers compilation soundtrack released in support of video game Stubbs the Zombie in 2005.

-French singer Laurent Voulzy recorded a version of the song in a duet with Andrea Corr.
-It was featured on his album La Septième Vague, recorded in 2006 and on the Corrs album Dreams: The Ultimate Corrs Collection, also recorded in 2006.

-At the 1994 AFI Life Achievement Award, which was awarded to Jack Nicholson, Harry Dean Stanton and Art Garfunkel performed a rendition of the song for Nicholson.

 Brandi Carlile performed the song at the 2021 Rock and Roll Hall of Fame Induction Ceremony.